 Yes.
-Clinical trials that led to the Pfizer vaccine’s licensing incorporated two doses.
+Clinical trials that led to the Pfizer and Moderna vaccine’s licensing incorporated two doses.
 So, the determined efficacy is based on two doses and we don’t yet know how effective one dose alone is.
 The Johnson & Johnson/Janssen vaccination is administered in one dose, but at this time it is only approved for people ages 18 and older.

 The most common side effects are fever and feeling achy or tired.
 Any side effects should be relatively short-lived and ease within 24 hours.
 Because teens and children have more robust immune systems, it’s possible that they may feel these side effects more strongly than adults would.
 This is a sign that their immune system is mounting a response against the virus.

 It is fine to treat side effects once they surface with over-the-counter pain medicine.
 Either ibuprofen or acetaminophen is fine, so long as the child hasn’t had previous reactions to these medications.

 If they have a fever, the teen or child should stay home.
 Beyond that, so long as they are feeling well, there is no need to limit activities.